embulk/embulk-input-jdbc/embulk-input-mysql/README.md

 ## Configuration

+- **driver_path**: path to the jar file of the MySQL JDBC driver.
+If not set, the bundled JDBC driver (MySQL Connector/J 5.1.34) will be used. (string)
 - **host**: database host name (string, required)
 - **port**: database port number (integer, 3306)
 - **user**: database login user name (string, required)